-This means they can literally just make one pure batch, get it “verified,” and then sell bunk for every batch afterwards.
+This means they can literally just make one pure batch, get it “verified,” and then sell prohormones labeled as SARMs forever afterwards.

-In addition to this, nearly every single recent review for “SARMs 4 You” I’ve seen on Reddit says they’re a scam.
+In addition to this, nearly every single recent review for “SARMs 4 You” I’ve seen on Reddit says they’re a scam, which confirms this theory.

 Take a look at this guy who started vomiting, itching all over, and had his eyes turn yellow (likely from liver toxicity):

 Another guy claims they just took his money, and he never got his order in the mail:

 Here’s what’s interesting though.